 Now that you know some of the best ways teachers can spend their summer vacation, try to get the most out of your summer break.
 Maximize your summer by planning ahead what you want to do.
 Summer is an endless resource of opportunities and no matter what you decide to do, make sure it is relaxing and gets you ready for the next school year.

-INcompassing Education offers on-site professional development for teachers in Indiana, off-site PD through workshops and seminars, and online PD through our training materials and webinars.
-We have a new webinar that discusses the topic ”Supporting Mental Health in Schools.”
-If you want to sign up, please click here.
+INcompassing Education offers on-site professional development for teachers, off-site PD through workshops and seminars, and online PD through our training materials and webinars.
+See our online training modules here.
 If you have any questions, send us a message through our contact page.